 Anesthesiologists and nurse anesthetists both play a vital role in the care of patients before, during, and after surgery.
 An anesthesia team typically consists of an anesthesiologist and CRNAs.
 While both professions are responsible for preparing, administering, and monitoring anesthesia, there are some key differences between the two roles.

 The main difference between CRNAs and anesthesiologists is that CRNAs are nurses while anesthesiologists are physicians.
-CRNAs have a three-year degree in nursing while anesthesiologists have a four-year medical degree and spent an additional four years in residency.
-CRNAs are licensed to practice medicine, while anesthesiologists are licensed to practice nursing.
+CRNAs have a three-year degree in nursing (DNP or MSN) while anesthesiologists have a four-year medical degree and spent an additional four years in residency.
 The boards that regulate CRNAs and anesthesiologists are different as well.
-CRNAs are regulated by the board of medicine, while anesthesiologists are regulated by the board of nursing.
+CRNAs are regulated by the board of nursing, while anesthesiologists are regulated by the board of medicine.

 So, what does this difference mean in practice?
 In this article, we cover the key distinctions between CRNAs and anesthesiologists, such as: